Not getting enough sleep is bad for longevity but physical exercise can (partly) compensate for the negative effects – breaking latest news-breakinglatest.news-Breaking Latest News

 I study

-It is known that both good exercise and good restful sleep help prolong life expectancy but it is not clear how physical activity can interact with sleep duration in favor of better health.
+Both good exercise and good restful sleep are known to help prolong life expectancy but it is not clear how physical activity might interact with sleep duration in favor of better health.
 The main limitation of the various previous studies was that physical activity and sleep were self-reported while in this case wearable devices objectively measured physical activity and sleep duration.
 The study involved more than 92,000 adults aged 40-73 who wore an accelerometer bracelet for one week between 2013 and 2015 as part of the UK’s largest Biobank survey.

 Sleep duration per night was classified as short (less than six hours), normal (six to eight hours) o long (more than eight hours) while the total volume of physical activity was divided into low, medium, high.
 During an average follow-up of seven years, 3,080 participants died: 1,074 from cardiovascular disease and 1,871 from cancer.